 - Endorsements and recommendations from clients or colleagues

 Practical tip: Write your headline for your buyer, not your HR department.
 Instead of “Account Executive at Acme Corp,” try “Helping SaaS companies cut churn by 30% | B2B Sales | Customer Success.”
-Use tools like Claap to record short video pitches you can feature on your profile — video content is heavily favoured by LinkedIn’s algorithm.
+Use tools like Claap to record short video pitches you can feature on your profile.
+Video content gets a meaningful algorithmic lift on LinkedIn.

 2. Find the Right People (0-25 points)